cossacklabs/product-docs/content/acra/regulations/_index.md

 **Implement a means of access control**

 Acra’s encryption is linked with ClientID – an application identifier – that is linked with encryption keys.
 Applications that provide the wrong TLS certificate or ClientID can’t get decrypted data.
-In addition, Acra gives more compartmentalization ways of diving access by [Zones](/acra/security-controls/zones/).

 **Introduce a mechanism to authenticate ePHI**